wulfebw/Independent_Study/README.md

 Further Information
 -------------------
 I wrote an in-depth paper covering the above research.
 Contact me by email if you're interested in reading it or want more information on the project.
+Parts of this system are omitted.

 References
 ----------